MicrosoftDocs/PowerShell-Docs/developer/module/how-to-write-a-powershell-script-module.md

 ---
 # How to Write a PowerShell Script Module

 A script module is essentially any valid PowerShell script saved in a .psm1 extension.
 This extension allows the PowerShell engine to use a number of rules and cmdlets on your file.
 Most of these capabilities are there to help you install your code on other systems, as well as manage scoping.
 You can also use a module manifest file, which can describe even more complex installations and solutions.

 ## Writing a PowerShell Script Module

 You create a script module by saving a valid PowerShell script to a .psm1 file, and then saving that file in a directory located where PowerShell can find it.
 In that folder you can also place any resources you need to run your script, as well as a manifest file that describes to PowerShell how your module works.

 #### To create a basic PowerShell Module

 1. Take an existing PowerShell script, and save the script with a .psm1 extension.

    Saving a script with the .psm1 extension means that you can use the module cmdlets, such as [Import-Module](/powershell/module/Microsoft.PowerShell.Core/Import-Module), on it.
 These cmdlets exist primarily so that you can easily import and export your code onto other user's systems.
 (The alternate solution would be to load up your code on other systems and then dot-source it into active memory, which isn't a particularly scalable solution.)
-For more information see the **Module Cmdlets and Variables** section in [Windows PowerShell Modules](./understanding-a-windows-powershell-module.md) Note that, by default, all functions in your script will be accessible to users who import your .psm1 file, but properties will not.
+For more information see the **Module Cmdlets and Variables** section in [Windows PowerShell Modules](./understanding-a-windows-powershell-module.md)
+   Note that, by default, all functions in your script are accessible to users who import your .psm1 file, but properties are not.

-   An example PowerShell script, entitled Show-Calendar, is available at the end of this topic.
+   An example PowerShell script, entitled `Show-Calendar`, is available at the end of this topic.

    ```powershell
    function Show-Calendar {